OUR STORY – THE SHORT VERSION

 In other global locations, tool libraries have had a hugely positive impact on the communities in which they operate.
 People donate tools and equipment, giving new life to items that might otherwise end up in landfill.
 They share their skills, knowledge and culture, they make new friends and develop a support network all whilst giving back to their locally community.
 Through collaborative consumption, the Gold Coast can reduce its carbon footprint by embracing a circular and sharing economy.

-What else could we create at the Library premises?
+What else could we create?

-The most successful libraries do more than just lend items, they also create a strong sense of community within their members and visitors.
+The most successful tool libraries do more than just lend items, they also create a strong sense of community within their members and visitors.